scriptrdotio/howto/decision_tables/create_decision_table.md

 - The lower-left part of the decision table is where you specify the actions to execute whenever a rule is verified
 - Each column of the decision table can hold a pair of rules/corresponding actions.

-For example, assume you need to control an AC split based on temperature and humidity values.
+For example, assume you need to control the ambiant climate based on temperature and humidity values.
 You could define the following rules:

 - If temperature < 18 turn and humidity < 60%  turn heater on
 - If temperature < 18 turn and humidity >= 60% turn heater and dehumidifier on